-I can do hand sewn button holes for an additional $10.00 per shirt.
+I will do hand sewn button holes for an additional $10.00 per shirt.

 Below are a few swatches of prewashed, needle ready, yardage on hand.
 There are 5 more plaids in the brown and rust tones and a nice blue and white stripe and the same in green and white, that are yet to be washed and cut.

 See sizes at bottom of this page.
 XXL add $8.00 for additional yardage